Resolution: Eat Breakfast Every Day

 We’re told our whole lives that breakfast is a meal of singular importance.
-Yet, if I were to pledge, as a New Year’s resolution, to eat breakfast every single day, what would your reaction be?
-Sure, there are many of us who wouldn’t flinch.
+Sure, there are many of us who wouldn’t flinch at the idea of pledging to have breakfast.
 “I already eat breakfast every single day”, you protest, as you warm the tortillas for your breakfast burrito at the crack of dawn, but what about those of us who feel like we barely have enough time to get a comb through our hair before we’re out the door?
 Those of us who hear that resolution and think “every day? of the year?”

 Well, unfortunately it’s a very relatable problem.
 It’s estimated that as many as 50% of Canadians skip the most important meal of the day!
 And by doing so, they’re missing out on the manifold benefits of fuelling up in the morning.
 Not only does a healthy breakfast lower blood pressure, it stabilizes blood sugar and reduces risks of heart disease.
 Skipping breakfast however can slow your metabolism, wreak havoc on your stress hormones, and affect your overall concentration and memory skills.
 How many of us get home from work and just want to crash from the frenzied momentum of the day?
 Odds are, your tank is running on empty, and that’s because you didn’t take the time to refuel your engine!

-2. Then add your fruit or veggie portion for vitamins, fibre and healthy carbs!
-Experiment with flavours and profiles you like.
-A great way to give your smoothies that instant creamy sorbet texture is by blending ripe avocados or bananas.
-I recommend cutting sections of banana and freezing them in a zip-loc bag, so they can be easily added to smoothies each morning, however, unfortunately avocados don’t hold up to freezing quite as well.
+2. Then add your choice of fruits and veggies for a smoothie that's rich in vitamins, fibre and healthy carbs!
+Add ripe avocado or banana to your smoothie for a creamy, dreamy result.
+We recommend cutting your bananas into pieces ahead of time and freezing them so they can be easily added to smoothies each morning.
+Unfortunately avocados don’t hold up to freezing quite as well.

-In order to help you not skip the most-important-meal-of-the-day, we've created a beautiful Smoothie Chart alongside artist Laucolo that tells you exactly what your smoothie needs to be a full, nutritious meal in itself.
+In order to help you not skip the most important meal of the day, we've created a beautiful smoothie chart alongside artist Laucolo that tells you exactly what your smoothie needs in order to be a full, nutritious meal in itself.

-Check out these recipes below that were inspired by our Smoothie Chart and see just how easy it is to develop this healthy habit!
+Here are some recipes that were inspired by our Smoothie Chart.
+See just how easy it is to develop this healthy habit!

 Leave a Comment